-The Company is the principal operating subsidiary for Jefferies International (Holdings) Limited ("JIHL") which in turn is an intermediate holding company for Jefferies Group LLC.
-Jefferies Group LLC is a full-service investment banking firm owned by Leucadia National Corporation, a company listed on the New York Stock Exchange.
+The Company is the principal operating subsidiary for Jefferies Holdings II Limited ("JHII"), incorporated in the Cayman Islands, which in turn is wholly owned intermediate holding company of Jefferies Group LLC.
+Jefferies Group LLC is a full-service investment banking firm owned by Jefferies Financial Group Inc., a company listed on the New York Stock Exchange.